-5.4 Do not use privileged containers (Scored)
+5.4 Ensure privileged containers are not used (Scored)

 Using the --privileged flag gives all Linux Kernel Capabilities to the container thus overwriting the --cap-add and --cap-drop flags.
 Ensure that it is not used.

 The --privileged flag gives all capabilities to the container, and it also lifts all the limitations enforced by the device cgroup controller.
 In other words, the container can then do almost everything that the host can do.
 This flag exists to allow special use-cases, like running Docker within Docker.